 SoCal BodyBuilder says “As a bodybuilder with 38 years in this sport, I have typically rejected any plant-based protein bars in the past, as they just never tasted right, and did not contain enough protein calories to be worth bothering.
 THESE, however, taste as good as, or better than, even a regular candy bar to me!
 Almost unbelievable for a plant-based product without “bad chemicals”.
 I’ve probably been using these for 3 years now, and have not found the urge to try others, if that means anything!”

 This R.E.D.D Vegan Oatmeal Protein Bar contains a healthy 10-gram dose of plant-based protein sourced from hemp, pea, and pumpkin seed.
 These bars are vegan-friendly, gluten-free, dairy-free, soy-free, non-GMO, and kosher.
 Plus, they are super low in sugar with only five grams or less per bar!
 On top of that, you’ll get your daily dose of gut-friendly prebiotics and probiotic and adaptogens such as Reishi mushrooms, Cordyceps, and Chaga mushrooms.
-Keep in mind, not all R.E.D.D protein bars are vegan, so make sure to purchase the oatmeal flavor, which is vegan-friendly.
+All available R.E.D.D. protein bars are certified vegan!
 A 12-pack box costs $30.99.

 Robert I. Hedges says “I eat a lot of energy and protein bars.
 I travel a lot and often they’re the only food I get for hours.
 I have tried a lot of different bars and my previous favorites have been from Quest, but the Quest bar consistency and freshness vary substantially from batch to batch.
 I decided to try the Redd Peanut Butter Superfood Energy Bar on a whim, not expecting much.
 I had never heard of them before, but with the first bite I knew I had found a new favorite.
 I have now been through four boxes and am not tired of them yet, nor have I experienced any quality difference between batches.
 The bars are 230 calories and have 10 grams of protein; they’re gluten-free and have 36 mg of caffeine (which is about a third of a cup of coffee), so they provide a minor energy boost.
 (I am fairly caffeine sensitive so I don’t eat them before bed.)